sanity-io/assist/plugin/README.md

 ### Configure
 To enable image generation for an image field, the image must:
-- set `options.imagePromptField` to a child-path relative to the image
+- set `options.aiAssist.imageInstructionField` to a child-path relative to the image
-- have a `string` or `text` field that corresponds to the `imagePromptField` path
+- have a `string` or `text` field that corresponds to the `imageInstructionField` path

 This will add a "Generate image from prompt" instruction to the image prompt field.
 Running it will generate and image.